Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 ### Troubleshooting

-1. Always check the pre-requisits for the request that had an error and ensure that the appropriate environments have correct values
+1. Always check the pre-requisits for the request that had an error and ensure that the appropriate environment variables have correct values

 2. Most requests run multiple requests in the javascript in the tests and/or pre-request scripts section of the request, both in the script itself and at the collection level.